WenjinTao/WenjinTao.github.io/index.md

 <section id="about-me">
   <h2>Bio</h2>

-  <p>Dr. Wenjin Tao is the Technical Product Lead at Foxconn Industrial AI (iAI), where he spearheads the development of intelligent manufacturing solutions that seamlessly integrate artificial intelligence with industrial automation.
-At the forefront of Industry 4.0, he leads global initiatives in product innovation, proof-of-concept deployments, and factory digitalization.
-His work spans robotics, computer vision, time-series signal processing, and cyber-physical systems, with a focus on making AI technologies practical, scalable, and impactful across real-world manufacturing environments.</p>
+  <p>I'm a Staff Product Manager at Bright Machines, building intelligent automation solutions that blend robotics, computer vision, and AI to improve factory outcomes.
+I partner with engineering and operations to shape product roadmaps, ship proof-of-concept deployments, and scale systems that make manufacturing more flexible, data-driven, and reliable.
+Previously, I led intelligent manufacturing products at Foxconn Industrial AI, driving Industry 4.0 initiatives across global factories.</p>

-  <p>Dr. Tao holds a Ph.D. in Mechanical Engineering from the Missouri University of Science and Technology, where he conducted research under the guidance of Prof. Ming C. Leu.
-His academic work centered on worker-centered intelligent manufacturing, combining deep learning with multimodal sensor fusion (IMU, sEMG, and computer vision) to enable real-time human activity recognition and process optimization.
-He has authored more than a dozen peer-reviewed papers and book contributions.</p>
+  <p>I hold a Ph.D. in Mechanical Engineering from Missouri University of Science and Technology, where I researched worker-centered intelligent manufacturing with Prof. Ming C. Leu.
+My work combined deep learning with multimodal sensor fusion (IMU, sEMG, and computer vision) for real-time human activity recognition and process optimization, resulting in more than a dozen peer-reviewed papers and book contributions.</p>

   <p class="section-link">